Back-to-School Vaccinations Made Simple

-What’s more, children who are not fully vaccinated against Hepatitis A should receive the HepA series between the ages of two and six.
-The meningococcal vaccine (MCV) is recommended for high risk children aged 2 through 10.
-Meningococcal disease is the number one cause of bacterial meningitis in U.S. children 2 through 18.
+In addition, children who are not fully vaccinated against Hepatitis A should receive the HepA series between the ages of two and six.
+The meningococcal vaccine (MCV) is recommended for high risk children ages 2 through 10.
+Meningococcal disease is the number-one cause of bacterial meningitis in the U.S. in children between ages 2 and 18 years.
 Meningitis is an infection of fluid surrounding the brain and the spinal cord.
-It can also cause blood infections.
+The meningococcal bacteria also can cause blood infections.

 Four to Six Years

 From the ages of four to six, your child may need a dose of the DTaP vaccine, the polio vaccine, MMR vaccine, and varicella vaccine.
-In addition, the pneumococcal polysaccharide vaccine (PPSV) may be needed if your child has certain underlying medical conditions.
-It can be given between the ages of two to six.
-Children who are not fully vaccinated against Hepatitis A should receive the HepA series between the ages of two and six.
-The meningococcal vaccine (MCV) is recommended for high risk children aged 2 through 10.
+In addition, the pneumococcal polysaccharide vaccine (PPSV) may be needed if your child has certain underlying medical conditions (consult your doctor).
+It can be given between ages two and six.
+Children who are not fully vaccinated against Hepatitis A should receive the HepA series between ages two and six.
+The meningococcal vaccine (MCV) is recommended for high risk children ages 2 through 10.

 Eleven to 12 Years

-The following vaccines are recommended for 11-12 year olds:
+The following vaccines are recommended for 11- and12-year-olds:

 - Tetanus-diphtheria-acellular peruses vaccine (Tdap).
 Adolescents aged 11 to 18 should get one dose of this vaccine.

 - Meningococcal vaccine (MCV4).
-Adolescents should receive this vaccine during their 11-12 year old check-up or when they enter high school or college, the CDC states.
+The CDC recommends that adolescents receive this vaccine during their 11- to 12- year-old check-up or when they enter high school or college.